 Pomeranians usually shed twice a year.
 They have two distinct layers of fur – an outer coat and an inner coat.

-If your Pomeranian lives in a cold winter climate, less hair is shed than normal.
+If your Pomeranian lives in a cold winter climate, less hair is shed.
 However, it’s different if the season alters and cold weather arrives.
-If your Pom stays inside the house, where the heater is on 70 degrees Fahrenheit and he uses pee pads as his bathroom instead of going out into the cold weather, there will be a lot more shedding and it might also be more obvious when it happens.
+If your Pom stays inside the house, where the heater is 70 degrees Fahrenheit and he uses pee pads as his bathroom instead of going out into the cold weather, there will be a lot more shedding, and it might also be more obvious when it happens.

-All dogs are lovely, especially all Pomeranian dogs whether they have huge coats or not.
-It can be regarded as normal that there might be times lasting for months during your Pom's life that he does not have a full coat and other times where he has a huge coat.
+All dogs are lovely, especially all Pomeranian dogs, whether they have huge coats or not.
+It can be regarded as normal that there might be times lasting for months during your Pom’s life when he does not have a full coat and other times when he has a huge coat.

 References and Further Reading: